 Service: 1940s Nelka Watch with AS 984 Movement

-This is another one of those obscure watches from the 40s.
+This is a Nelka watch.
+Another one of those obscure brands from the 40s.
 According to Mikrolisk, Nelka is a Swiss brand from Biel, but I’d never heard of it.

 The movement is the AS 984.
 It did run but it had a very feeble amplitude, and it didn’t keep good time.

 The chrome-plated case is worn, especially on the sides and the lugs but the dial still looks very fresh.
 The blue hands are also a nice touch, and they make the watch look different from other watches with the same style.